Aaron Carter Quits Twitter: ‘I Want Candy’ Singer Fed Up With Social Media As He Enters A ‘Facility’

 “He is going to do this privately and focus all his attention on being the best person and performer possible.
 He is grateful for the support and love from his fans and looks forward to coming back stronger than ever before.”

 Hours later, Aaron Carter took to Twitter to express his thoughts and ultimately decided to quit the social media platform until 2018.
-Sharing a message to his followers, Aaron explained his “disappearance” from social media and promised return when he is “ready.”
+Sharing a message to his followers, Aaron explained his “disappearance” from social media and promised a return when he is “ready.”

 “My loved ones, I would like to tell all of you that I will be disappearing for a while to work on myself,” he wrote.